V037/V037/README.md

 - 👋 Hi, I’m @V037
 - 👀 I’m interested in Robotics and Unity
 - 🌱 I’m currently learning C, C#, PYTHON
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking for money
 - 📫 How to reach me: Discord - ♤ √.037_ ♫#7038